git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * The row above a note starts a raindrop
 * If the raindrop reaches the note it sounds
 * Use Shift+Octave Up/Down to transpose by 1 step.
 Select+Octave transposes in 12 steps.

-## Piano Mode

-Press _"Note"_ and select *Piano* to enter **Piano** mode.

-* Arranges the pads like a classic piano keyboard.
-* The white lit pads are the white keys.
-* The gray lit pads are the black keys.
-* You get 4 octaves to play with

 ## Program Change Mode